Unusually High Gas-to-Dust Ratios Observed in High-Redshift Quiescent Galaxies: Results

 \subsection{Unusually High Gas-to-Dust Ratios Observed in Quiescent Galaxies}

 Our observations were specifically designed to measure the molecular gas-to-dust ratio \gdr in high-redshift quiescent galaxies, which we show in Figure~\ref{fig:gdrssfr}.
 While our targets have modest gas fractions $\fht \approx$3--10\% (somewhat by construction, since we required CO detections for higher-frequency continuum followup), they are unexpectedly dust-poor relative to standard empirical calibrations \citep[e.g.][]{scoville23}.
 Under our fiducial assumptions, the two galaxies with detected dust continuum, C130284 and C132776, have $\gdr = 300 \pm 70$ and $700 \pm 250$, respectively.\footnote{Incidentally, C130284 appears to be a spiral quiescent galaxy with a nearby star-forming companion visible in HST and JWST imaging.
-This may indicate that it quenched slowly \citep{park22} and has maintained a dust reservoir through long-term grain growth \citep{lorenzon25}.} For the remaining sources, we place $2\sigma$ lower limits of $\gdr > 610-830$, and $>$1200 from the stack of undetected galaxies.
+This may suggest that it quenched slowly \citep{park22} and has maintained a dust reservoir through long-term grain growth \citep{lorenzon25a}.} For the remaining sources, we place $2\sigma$ lower limits of $\gdr > 610-830$, and $>$1200 from the stack of undetected galaxies.
 These estimates are substantially larger than the typical $\gdr \sim 100-200$ assumed in the literature, but are a direct consequence of the unexpectedly weak continuum emission we observe.

 There are far fewer literature comparison galaxies in Fig.~\ref{fig:gdrssfr} because this plot requires a detection in either a gas tracer and/or dust.
 The only other quiescent galaxy detected in both gas and dust is ALMA.14 \citep{hayashi18}; under our assumptions, we find $\gdr \approx 100$ for this source.
 Most remaining galaxies have not-very-constraining lower limits -- these are objects detected in a low-frequency CO transition, where dust constraints were not the primary goal of the original observations.
 The only galaxy with a \gdr upper limit is MRG-2129 at $z=2.14$, which has been detected at multiple ALMA frequencies but remained undetected in \ci($^3$P$_2$ -- $^3$P$_1$) emission \citep{whitaker21a,morishita22}.
+Interestingly, this galaxy is the only one from the parent \citet{newman18a} sample of lensed quiescent galaxies with evidence for an AGN from its optical nebular lines; whether this is causal or coincidental is not clear.